grscheller/dtools-fp/README.md

-# Developer Tools - Pythonic Functional Programming
+# Developer Tools - Pythonic functional programming

 Functional programming tools which endeavor to be Pythonic.